MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/prerequisites.md

 You can preview Teams personal tabs running in Office app for Android by joining the beta program.

-To install the latest Office app beta build to your physical Android device or Android emulator:
+To install the latest Office app beta, build to your physical Android device, or Android emulator:

 1. Ensure you use a Google Play [supported Android device](https://support.google.com/googleplay/answer/1727131).
 1. Launch the **Play Store** on your Android device,.